cn0047/skipe/README.md

-# skipe
+Skipe
+-

-web analogue to skype
+It's project that represents web analogue for skype.